Haptic technology in connected cars | HARMAN

 Steve Cliffe, CEO of Ultrahaptics, said: ‘We are incredibly excited to announce our relationship with HARMAN.
 Ultrahaptics has received phenomenal market pull from many industries, especially in areas where consumers are looking for a technology that will replace touchscreens for many interactions.
 Haptic feedback in mid-air with gesture recognition is proving to be a very attractive option.
 HARMAN are an ideal collaborator, as we continue to move towards a technology-driven future.
 Together, we expect to develop some truly outstanding products.’

-Ultrahaptics is the world’s leading touchless haptics company.
+Ultrahaptics is the world’s leading mid-air haptics company.
 The company has developed a unique technology that enables users to receive tactile feedback without needing to wear or touch anything.
-The technology uses ultrasound to project sensations through the air and directly onto the user.
-Users can ‘feel’ touch-less buttons get feedback for mid-air gestures or interact with virtual objects.
+The technology uses ultrasound to project sensations through the air and directly onto the user’s hands, enabling users to ‘feel’ virtual buttons, get tactile feedback for mid-air gestures, or interact with virtual objects.

 HARMAN designs and engineers connected products and solutions for automakers, consumers, and enterprises worldwide, including connected car systems, audio and visual products, enterprise automation solutions; and connected services.
 With leading brands including AKG®, Harman Kardon®, Infinity®, JBL®, Lexicon®, Mark Levinson® and Revel®, HARMAN is admired by audiophiles, musicians and the entertainment venues where they perform around the world.
 More than 25 million automobiles on the road today are equipped with HARMAN audio and connected car systems.
 The Company’s software services power billions of mobile devices and systems that are connected, integrated and secure across all platforms, from work and home to car and mobile.
 HARMAN has a workforce of approximately 30,000 people across the Americas, Europe, and Asia and reported sales of $7.2 billion during the last 12 months ended December 31, 2016.
 The Company’s shares are traded on the New York Stock Exchange under the symbol NYSE:HAR.